flygonty/sqsym/README.md

-# SQSYM: A Practical Concolic Execution Engine Tailored for structure aware Hybrid Fuzzing
+# Structural Aware Hybrid Fuzzing with QSYM

 ## Environment
 - Tested on Ubuntu 20.04.01